gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/choosing-motor.rst

 - `REV UltraPlanetary <https://www.revrobotics.com/rev-41-1600/>`_ gearbox - The UltraPlanetary is a customizable planetary gearbox that is designed for FTC.
 The three gearbox options are 3:1, 4:1, and 5:1, and can be mix & matched to create a custom ratio.
 It is possible to use from one to three gearboxes for a minimum ratio of 3:1 and a maximum of 125:1.

   .. note::
-    While REV lists the UltraPlanetary stages as 3:1, 4:1, and 5:1, their actual gear ratios are slightly off.
+    While REV lists the UltraPlanetary stages as 3:1, 4:1, and 5:1, their actual gear ratios are slightly different.
 Consult the `REV UltraPlanetary User's Manual for the exact gear ratios <https://docs.revrobotics.com/ultraplanetary/ultraplanetary-gearbox/cartridge-details>`_.

   The UltraPlanetary was intended to give teams maximum customization without the typical limiting factor - high cost.
 The total cost for the three stage gearbox and motor is *exceptionally* good value for a customizable motor.
 In addition, the UltraPlanetary has a female 5mm hex output :term:`shaft <Shaft>` which allows teams to customize the shaft length.